covidhhle/TibiaAPI/README.md

 XRP: Address: rw2ciyaNshpHe7bCHo4bRWq6pqqynnWKQg | Tag: 1431977163

-If you want to chat you can find me on Discord: `marcosvf132`
+If you want to chat you can find me on Discord: `kinesthetic`